Fundamentals of Fast Bulk IO

 IO performance for this particular access type.

-The opposite pattern is a random
+The other pattern is that of a random

-access whereby a program is routinely jumping
+access.
+This is when a program is jumping

 This is what database applications do, mostly.